 8. Backup data in the cloud

 Data loss and corruption can result from a security breach, so it's critical to perform ongoing backups.
-The cloud is a great option for data backup, because it offers unlimited scalability and eliminates additional infrastructure costs.
+A cloud is a great option for data backup because it offers unlimited scalability and eliminates additional infrastructure costs.
 The cloud offers predictable storage costs and eliminates downtime, as data from the cloud can be instantly accessed and restored, ensuring business continuity.

 9. Have a solid incident response plan in place